Genealogical Resources Illinois State Library

 - Soldiers Burial Places in the State of Illinois 1774-1898

-- Revolutionary War Pension & Bounty Land Warrant Application Files
+- Revolutionary War Pension and Bounty Land Warrant Application Files

-- Civil War Unit Histories, Part 4, The Union-Midwestern & Western States
+- Civil War Unit Histories, Part 4, The Union-Midwestern and Western States

 The State Library has well over 500 different Illinois counties histories and over 300 historical county atlases, with an additional 800 plat books representative of the 102 counties.
 Due to condition and scarcity, some of these titles are not available for loan.
 County and Regional Histories and Atlases of the Old Northwest are also available.

-- Historic Topographic Map Series of Germany & Austria-Hungary (Circa 1860)
+- Historic Topographic Map Series of Germany and Austria-Hungary (Circa 1860)

-- U.S. Board of Geographic Names Gazetteers, Europe & Other Nations
+- U.S. Board of Geographic Names Gazetteers, Europe and Other Nations

 - Sanborn Fire Insurance Maps, Illinois